niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

 Being written in Rust, ink! can provide compile-time overflow/underflow safety.
 Using a Rust compiler configuration, you can specify whether you want to support overflowing math, or if you want contract execution to panic when overflows occur.
 No need to continually import "Safe Math" libraries, although Rust also provides [integrated checked, wrapped, and saturated math functions](https://doc.rust-lang.org/std/primitive.u32.html).

 :::note
-There are some known issues regarding functionality of compiler level overflow checks and the resulting size of the Wasm blob.
+There are some known issues regarding functionality of compiler level overflow checks and the resulting size of the binary blob.
 This feature may change or be iterated on in the future.
 :::

 ### What is the difference between memory and storage?